 After jumping on the bike and Lycra bandwagon I quickly realised that all good cycle rides need to include a stop at a suitable cafe or tea room, but how do you find them and which are the best ones?
 With the aid of a new bike, a phone based spreadsheet and my scoring system I aim to locate and rate the top cafes and tearooms throughout Norfolk and beyond.
 So if you want to know the best routes and cafes for your cycle ride then this is my guide.

-I have visited over 200 cafes in East Anglia plus many more further afield (in Great Britain, into Europe and across India).
+I have visited over 250 cafes in East Anglia plus many more further afield (in Great Britain, into Europe and across India).
 All of which have been written about on my blog.
-The reviews, routes and special rides (such as my recent ride across India) can all be found on the website.
+The reviews, routes and special rides (such as my recent ride up the Alps) can all be found on the website.

 And finally don't forget you can read more about my adventures in The Cake Crusader book.
-(Click here to read recent article about it in local press)
+(Click here to read an article about it in local press)

 Follow me on Facebook or Twitter